pavedroad-io/pavedroad/salt/README.md

 ## Features

-These are the core features of the Deveopment Kit:
+These are the core features of the Development Kit:

 - It can be bootstrapped by downloading a single shell script and running it
 - It supports most Linux environments and MacOS